fundraiser

-HELP LAND TRUST OF VIRGINIA PROTECT VIRGINIA'S NATURAL AND WORKING LANDS, AND HISTORICAL HERITAGE
+HELP THE LAND TRUST OF VIRGINIA PROTECT

-A conservation easement is a private legal agreement between a landowner and a land trust, such as the Land Trust of Virginia, that protects land and its conservation values permanently.
-Together, the landowner and the land trust craft the legal easement document so that it protects the significant natural and cultural attributes of the land.
-The landowner still owns their property, but the conservation easement is a permanent legal document that gets recorded with the property’s deed and travels with the property even when the property changes ownership.
+A conservation easement is a voluntary, private legal agreement between a landowner and a land trust—such as LTV—that permanently protects land and its conservation values.
+Together, the landowner and the land trust craft a customized easement document that safeguards the property’s natural, cultural, and scenic attributes.

-ABOUT US
+ABOUT LTV

 Learn more about us: